50 Years of Automated Face Recognition: Current Challenges in Face Recognition

 \subsection{Interpretability}

-Deep learning models used for face recognition are frequently viewed as black boxes.
+Deep learning models used for FR are frequently viewed as black boxes.
 Their internal decision-making processes, involving millions of parameters, are inherently opaque, making it challenging to understand precisely why a particular decision (match vs.~no-match, high vs.~low quality score) was reached.
 This lack of transparency hinders trust, complicates debugging, and makes it difficult to assess its confidence, and impossible to be presented as evidence in the court.
-Several interpretability and explainability techniques are being applied or explored in the context of face recognition:
+Several interpretability and explainability techniques are being applied or explored in the context of FR:

 \textbf{Saliency/Attribution Maps:} Methods such as Grad-CAM~\cite{selvaraju2020grad} or SHAP~\cite{lundberg2017unified} generate heatmaps highlighting the input image regions (pixels) most influential for the model's decision.
 For Transformer-based FR models, analyzing internal attention weights can offer insights into which parts of the input representation the model focuses on during processing~\cite{rodis2024multimodal}.
 FAD~\cite{yin2019towards} proposes spatial activation diversity loss to learn more structured face activation.
 Some examples are shown in Fig.~\ref{fig:activation}.